 Trust your gut

-In the end, you have the final say.
+In the end, you have the final say on what to do with editorial feedback.
 It’s your book, and unless you’re under contract with a publisher and the changes are required for the manuscript to be accepted, you’ll need to trust your own judgement.
-That means don’t blindly believe everything you hear about your book (good or bad).
+That means don’t blindly believe everything you hear about your book, good or bad.

 Remember, you don’t have to take every suggestion.
 They may not all be gold, after all, and if you take some, others may become unnecessary.
 Have a good reason for taking or leaving the editorial advice.
 And be honest with yourself about what you’re doing – don’t reject a change because it will require a lot of work.

 Andy Lowe echoed this in the Byte the Book webinar – authors need to accept and understand criticism, and work on their craft.
-Publishing independently because an editor has said your book or writing is not ready yet is the wrong reason for doing it.
+Publishing independently because you’ve received editorial feedback that your book or writing is not yet ready to publish is the wrong reason for doing it.
 Lisa Eveleigh added that editors and agents can always tell when a submission is from someone who wants to be published but doesn’t read much and isn’t prepared to work on their writing, and those submissions are the furthest from getting traditionally published.

 If you’re ready to get some editorial feedback on your book and put in the work to make it ready to publish, a manuscript assessment might be your best next step to getting there.